nats-io/natscli/README.md

   Active Observables: 0
 ```

 Now let's add in some messages.
 You can use `nats-pub` or `nats-bench`.
-Or even `nats-req` to see the publish ack being returned.
+Or even `nats-req` to see the publish ack being returned (these are included in the `synadia/jsm:latest` docker image).

 ```
 > nats-pub sub1 hello